gslin/devdb/README.md

 ## Installation

-You would need to create a virtual host and specify nginx settings:
+You need to set up a memcached server in `localhost:11211`, then create a virtual host and specify nginx settings:

     index index.php index.html;
     try_files $uri $uri/ /index.php?$args;